Strategic Planning Process

 - In January of 2021, the framework of the plan will be further socialized with the NJCU community and the narrative will begin to take shape.

-- The completion and widespread distribution of the plan is scheduled for April 2021.
+- The completion and widespread distribution of the plan is scheduled for the fall of 2021.

 If you have questions and/or suggestions, please email them to email@example.com